-Developing clear priorities for yourself and your direct reports means starting by identifying what’s important.
+Developing clear priorities for yourself and your direct reports starts by identifying what’s important.
+What needs to be done first and why?
+Does the outcome of that task impact other outcomes down the road?
 For example, if you rely on the relationships between your department and another to complete projects, one of your priorities might be to focus your team on building that relationship.
-Working through issues to completion becomes a priority, and the expectation is that your team will behave in a way that sets up the relationship for success.
+Or, does your review of a report impact a team member’s ability to submit a work request?
+If so, that task may take precedent over another colleague’s request that is a “nice to have” but isn’t urgent.
+Congratulations, you’ve just gotten rid of a plate!

+But give yourself a break.
 Understanding what’s important takes time and careful thought to develop.
+Often, it’s a team effort.
 One way to develop priorities that are clear, actionable and supported is to carve out time to create a draft list of priorities, then discuss them with others, perhaps your boss and peers, to be sure that you are in alignment with their priorities and the priorities of the organization.
 Negotiating priorities is a good way to get stronger buy-in and awareness in the organization.

 Once you’ve identified a short list of what’s important, discuss this with your team and identify the “urgent” requests and fire drills that unnecessarily create more spinning plates that get in the way of being able to focus on the important priorities.